The Ponce Sisters

-The Ponce Sisters, Ethel (August 4, 1907 - September 24, 1989) and Dorothea (a.k.a.
-'Dobbie') (December 30, 1909 - December 25, 2000 in Cincinnati, Ohio), were a popular singing sister duo in the mid-1920s and early 1930s.
-They were reportedly born in New York.
+The Ponce Sisters, Ethel Helen (4 August 1907 The Bronx – 24 September 1989 Ohio) and Dorothea (aka Dobbie) (30 December 1909 Boston – 25 December 2000 Cincinnati, Ohio), were a popular singing sister duo in the mid–1920s and early 1930s.

+Early life

-They were the daughters of composer, author, publisher, radio executive, and music entrepreneur Phil Ponce (1886-1945), who became the first agent-manager for Fats Waller in 1932.
+They were the daughters of Phil Ponce (né Philip Leo Ponce; 1886–1945) (see Philip Ponce Publications at Wikidata), a composer, author, publisher, radio executive, and music entrepreneur and Ethel M. Fernandez (1887–1921), a pianist who, among other things, performed in vaudeville and recorded piano rolls.
+Phil was the first agent-manager for Fats Waller in 1932.
+Ethel and Dorothea were also granddaughters of John Henry Ponce (1857–1910), a lawyer and politician from Boston.

 Career

 The duo sang on radio programs, including the Old Gold Paul Whiteman Hour, sometimes with co-star Bing Crosby, and with Fred Waring's Pennsylvanians.
 The sisters performed in Manhattan theaters and toured the vaudeville circuit.
 In 1930, they appeared in three short films produced by MGM Studios.